chatopera/chatopera.fmc/README.md

 ![](./extras/images/8.png)

-`pages_user_locale` is not required, so I would suggest not add it into your submission for this time, later, you may support many locales in your bot, then make another reviews.
+`pages_user_locale` is not required, so I would suggest not add it into your submission for this time, later, you may support many locales in your bot, then submit another review.

-## Go alive
+## Congratulations

-Your bot is alive, so, you want to share it to your audiences.
-Read more about me link, chat plugin and other things in [Discovery & Reengagement](https://developers.facebook.com/docs/messenger-platform/discovery).
+Your bot is alive, next you want to share it to your audiences.
+Read more about me link, chat plugin and other things in [Discovery & Re-engagement](https://developers.facebook.com/docs/messenger-platform/discovery).

 You would still need to refine, enhance your bot's chats in days to come, but by the end of the day, you are going to touch millions people's life with your bot, cheers🍻!